Theory of rheology and aging of protein condensates: Trap model of condensate aging

 \section{Trap model of condensate aging}

 We introduce a mean-field model of an aging protein condensate composed of cross-linked elements forming an elastic network.
 These elements occasionally unbind and freely diffuse before attaching at a new location, see Fig.\ref{Fig:schematics}b.
 Dynamics of unbinding is determined by the binding energy $E$ of individual cross-links.
 To describe cross-linking of large proteins in a complex environment we draw binding energies from a distribution $\rho(E)$.
-State of the system at time $t$ is described by probabilities $p_b(E, t)$ and $P_u(t)$ to find the system bound with energy $E$ or unbound, respectively.
+The state of each cross-linker at time $t$ is described by probabilities $p_b(E, t)$ and $P_u(t)$ to find it bound with energy $E$ or unbound, respectively.
+In our mean-field model individual cross-linker probabilities also represent the fraction of all cross-linkers in the corresponding state.
 The dynamical equations for these probabilities are

 where $\beta \equiv 1/k_B T$, with temperature $T$ and Boltzmann constant $k_B$. $T$ is the temperature of the heat bath to which the condensates are coupled.

 Eq.(\ref{eq:ME2}) is an extension of trap model by Bouchaud~\cite{bouchaud1992weak,monthus1996models}.
 The first term of the right-hand side in Eq.(\ref{eq:ME2a}) describes the transition from a bound state with energy $-E$ to the unbound state at $E=0$, which occur at a rate $\Gamma_0 e^{-\beta E}$, where $\Gamma_0$ is a rate parameter and binding energy $E>0$ is positive.
 The second term describes transitions from the unbound state to a bound state which occur at a density $\rho(E)$.